Iximiel/plumed-tutorial-pycv/README.md

 Along this the dict can contain all the keyword that are compatible with PYCVINTERFACE.
-Mind that if the same keyword is specified both in the _init dict_ and in the plumed file the calculation will be aborted to avoid unwated settings confict.
+Mind that if the same keyword is specified both in the _init dict_ and in the plumed file the calculation will be aborted to avoid unwanted settings conflicts.
-In case of flags the dict entry must be a bool, differently from the standard plumed input.
+In case of flags the dict entry must be a boolean, differently from the standard plumed input.

 The only keyword that can only be specified in python is `COMPONENTS`.
-The `COMPONENTS` key must point to a dict that has as keys the names of the componensts.
+The `COMPONENTS` key must point to a dict that has as keys the names of the components.
 Each component dictionary must have two keys:
  - `"period"`: `None` of a list of two values, min and max (like `[0,1]` or also strings like `["0.5*pi","2*pi"]`)